-Learn to get the word out in this PR-writing workshop
+Learn to get the word out in this public relations writing class

 PR professionals have been married to the traditional news release format since Ivy Lee created the release more than 100 years ago.
 Why, then, do we need a new approach?

 With 2,500 releases going out each day — that’s one every 35 seconds — the impact of your traditional news release ain’t what it used to be.
 In fact, fewer than 50% of all traditional news releases ever get covered, according to PR Newswire’s own research.

 Fewer than 50% of all traditional news releases ever get covered, according to PR Newswire’s own research.

 But in this PR writing workshop, you’ll learn current best practices from the Public Relations Society of America’s “national writing coach.”
 You’ll find out how to go beyond PR 101 approaches to write media relations pieces that get posted and published and reach stakeholders directly.